 - Fewer protections as a tenant: Depending on your state, you may have fewer rights than a fixed-term tenant when it comes to your home.
 This can be important if your landlord wants to remove you from the property.

-- A month-to-month tenancy is a lease with recurring monthly terms and without an expiration date.
+- A month-to-month tenancy is a lease with recurring monthly terms and no expiration date.

-- Month-to-month tenancies can offer fewer protections than fixed-term tenancies for tenants.
+- Month-to-month tenancies can offer fewer or more protections than fixed-term tenancies for tenants.

 - Month-to-month tenancies can occur with or without a written contract.

-- Each state has different rules regarding month-to-month tenancy and the notice you’re required to give in order to vacate.
+- Each state has different rules regarding month-to-month tenancy and the notice you’re required to give to vacate or evict someone.